 The Central Market Hall is separated into two floors.
 The ground floor is used for produce while the first floor is mostly for souvenirs and eateries.
 There is also a basement where a supermarket and a few shops focusing on fermented goods reside.

-The exterior and interior of the Central Market Hall are stunning, and the market is still a place where locals shop daily.
+The exterior and interior of the hall are stunning, and the market is still a place where locals shop daily.
 Though touristy, the market hall is far from a tourist trap.

 If you are looking to purchase some souvenirs in Hungary, then this is the perfect place to do so!

 Discover the Dohány Street Synagogue

 After seeing the Central Market Hall near Kálvin tér (Calvin Square), head over to the Dohány Street Synagogue in the Jewish Quarter.
 We recommend walking there from Calvin Square, as you will pass the historical Ferenciek Square and Astoria neighborhoods.

 Also known as the Great Synagogue, the Dohány Street Synagogue is the largest synagogue in Europe.
 However, size isn’t the only thing that is impressive about the Great Synagogue, both the interior and exterior of the structure are enchanting thanks to its lavish Moorish style of design.